EktaMehra/Indian-Geography-Quiz/README.md

 - From the Source section drop-down menu, select the master branch.
 - Once the master branch has been selected, the page will automatically refresh, and a ribbon will display indicating the successful deployment.

-The live link to the project can be found here: Indian Geography Quiz.
+The live link to the project can be found here: [Indian Geography Quiz](https://ektamehra.github.io/Indian-Geography-Quiz/).

 ## Credits

 ### Content

-The quiz questions and answers were crafted using information from reliable sources on Indian geography.
+The quiz questions and answers were crafted using information from [Google](https://www.google.com/) on Indian geography.
-The text and content for the quiz were developed with the help of ChatGPT.

 ### Media